-In the state of Arizona, a contested divorce occurs when the spouses cannot mutually agree on the terms of the dissolution of their marriage.
+Social Media Pitfalls In A Contested Divorce In the state of Arizona, occurs when the spouses cannot mutually agree on the terms of the dissolution of their marriage.
 The most common issues of contention in a divorce are generally child custody, child support, and division of marital assets.
 In such a situation both parties retain independent counsel and battle it out in family court with a judge having the final say on any and all contentious issues.

 No Fault Divorce In Arizona